Chief Tax Information Officer

 Newborn medical expenses – Is this your first Father’s Day?
-If your child was born in 2018, you may be able to deduct the medical expenses you paid (anything since January 2018).
-Eligible expenses include the costs for the birth of your child, as well medical check-ups for babies and parents.
-Tax reform allows for a potentially larger medical deduction, since you only have to subtract 7.5%, instead of 10%, of your Adjusted Gross Income (AGI) from your total medical expenses.
+If your child was born in 2019, you may be able to deduct the medical expenses you paid (anything since January 2019).
+Eligible expenses include the costs for the birth of your child, well-baby check-ups, and other medical visits for babies and parents.
+You have to subtract 7.5% of your Adjusted Gross Income (AGI) from your total medical expenses.

-Selling your home – One of the best tax breaks for homeowners remains unchanged: Up to $250,000 ($500,000 if you’re Married Filing Jointly) of profit from the sale of your house is tax-free.
+Selling your home – Whether your family has grown or you find yourself in an empty nest, you may want to move from your current home.
+One of the best tax breaks for homeowners remains unchanged: Up to $250,000 ($500,000 if you’re Married Filing Jointly) of profit from the sale of your house could be tax-free.
 Keep the receipts for any home improvements you do, such as installing new carpet, closet organizers, or even new kitchen cabinets.
 You can include the cost of these improvements in the basis of your home when you sell.

-Real estate and personal property – You can still deduct your real estate and personal property taxes, as well as either state and local income taxes, or sales taxes.
-However, tax reform does limit your total deduction to $10,000 in taxes.
-Taxpayers who live in high income tax or real estate tax areas could see a reduction in their total itemized deductions.
+Real estate and personal property – You can deduct up to $10,000 of your real estate and personal property taxes, and either your state and local income taxes or sales taxes.

-Volunteering – If you volunteer your services for your children’s teams or activities – for example, coaching or umping – you may be able to claim a charitable contribution deduction.
-Your mileage to and from the volunteer activity is deductible at 14 cents per mile, and out-of-pocket expenses for necessary supplies, equipment, and uniforms are also deductible as charitable contributions.
+Volunteering – If you volunteered in 2019 for your children’s teams or activities – for example, coaching the soccer or little league team – you may be able to claim a charitable contribution deduction.
+Your mileage to and from the volunteer activity is deductible at 14 cents per mile, and out-of-pocket expenses for necessary supplies such as equipment and uniforms are also deductible as charitable contributions.
 Remember to keep those receipts and a mileage log for all your travel as a volunteer!

 Remember your filing status – If you are a single dad, don’t forget to file with the correct filing status.
-You may be eligible to use the Head of Household filing status if you have physical custody of your child, are single, and provide the main support for your household.
+You may be eligible to use the Head of Household filing status if you have physical custody of your child for more than half the year, are single, and provide the main support for your household.
 This will qualify you for lower tax rates, higher credit amounts, and potentially, many other tax benefits.

-We know fatherhood involves a lot hard work, but there’s no doubt it’s personally rewarding.
-The financial rewards that come with being a dad are often overlooked.
-Whether you’re a new dad or a seasoned pro, you deserve some peace of mind today (and maybe a new tie or two?).
-Happy Father’s Day, dads – you’ve earned it!
+We know fatherhood involves a lot of sacrifice and hard work, now more than ever.
+You should enjoy the tax benefits that come with being a dad.
+Whether you’re a new father, seasoned pro, or empty nester, you deserve a break (and maybe someone else doing the grilling or taking you to dinner).
+Happy Father’s Day, dads – you deserve it!